 Original articles describing clinical and basic investigations in the field of hepatology.
 Manuscripts are expected to be concise, well organised, and clearly written.
 They should not exceed 6000 words, including the abstract, references, tables, and figure legends.
 A maximum of 8 tables and/or figures is allowed.
 References should not exceed a maximum of 100.

 Review articles and Seminars

 Review articles on selected clinical and basic topics of interest for the readers of the Journal of Hepatology that are solicited by the Editors.
 Review articles are expected to be clear, concise and updated.
 The maximum length is 5000 words.
 The inclusion of a maximum of 8 high quality tables and/or colored figures to summarize critical points is highly desirable.
-Reviews should include at least one Key Point Box, with a maximum of 5 bullet points that briefly summarizes the content of the review.
+Reviews should include 5 to 10 key points that briefly summarize or highlight the main content of the article.
 References should not exceed a maximum of 150.

 Seminars articles will be focused on a broad subject, typically multi-authored, describing basic, translational and clinical aspects of a problem and can be as long as 9000 words.
 The inclusion of a maximum of 12 high quality tables and/or coloured figures to summarize critical points is highly desirable.
-Seminars should include at least one Key Point Box, with a maximum of 5 bullet points that briefly summarizes the content of the review.
+Seminars should include 5 to 10 key points that briefly summarize or highlight the main content of the article.
 References should not exceed a maximum of 300.

 The Journal of Hepatology will contain special sections that focus on one or more specific topics within the hepatology field.
 All special sections will be solicited by the Editors.

 In case the authors want to propose a possible special section article, they should approach the Journal office with a clear outline of the article that details the:

 - list of authors with their respective institutions and their qualification to write such an article

 - an outline with the headings, a title, and an abstract of the proposed article detailing (a) the content, (b) why it is timely, (c) its novelty and (d) reasons why it is appropriate for Journal of Hepatology